BACK

 In fact the save action will be done only when the last opened data access session is closed.

-Take care: in multi-thread environment you can have the situation where all data access session are not closed at the same time. the DataAccessSession.closeAndWait(...) can be used to wait for modifications saved, or a listener on data access session can be set to be notified of save action end.
+Take care: in multi-thread environment you can have the situation where all data access session are not closed at the same time. the IDataAccessSession.closeAndWait(...) method can be used to wait for modifications saved, or a listener on data access session can be set to be notified of save operation end.

-The data access session are opened using DataAccessSession.open() ; that is asynchronous open mode.
+The data access session are opened using IDataAccessSession.open() ; that is asynchronous open mode.

 About rollback:

 It is possible to discard modifications done, by closing the session with "do not save" action; this will cancel all save action asked by other data access session close.
-The close methods and listener allow to know if save action asked have been done or not.
+The close methods and listener enable to know if save operation asked have been done or not.

 Synchronous mode:

-Using DataAccessSession.openSynchronized, that is the synchronous open mode, no data access session shares object access with another data access session.
+Using IDataAccessSession.openSynchronized, that is the synchronous open mode, no data access session shares object access with another data access session.

 one heap file record by object instance